Ashok0/EnderalVREssentials/README.md

 [**Remove Blurry Snowflakes v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/38358): This mod removes the blurry snowflakes by using a transparent texture.
 The normal snowflakes are still present.

-[**High Poly Project v4.95**](https://www.nexusmods.com/skyrimspecialedition/mods/12029): An on going process to improve the models of the game with more polygons , UV edits or just replace them all together.
-SMIM was the inspiration and the lack of similar mods led me to make this.
-- Should be installed with a Custom Install.
-Skip "Farmhouse Stone Walls" as these are better replaced by seperate mods.
-Skip "Whiterun Clutter", "Smelter Coal", "Furniture", "Plants", and "Riften 3D Leaves" as these at a minimum are incompatible with Enderal VR and can cause purple texture glitches.

 [**Farmhouse Stonewalls 4K 2K by CleverCharff v1.3**](https://www.nexusmods.com/skyrimspecialedition/mods/32582): Replaces ugly farmhouse stonewalls with photorealistic 4K or 2K version.
 Includes parallax.

 [**Glorious Doors of Skyrim v1.03**](https://www.nexusmods.com/skyrimspecialedition/mods/32376): All-In-One pack of all my doors including a handy Fomod installer and a new Dwemer door!